nasa/oceandata-notebooks/CONTRIBUTING.md

 uv sync
 ```

-The `run` subcommand works in the environment, and our first use is installing the bash kernel:
+The `run` subcommand executes whatever follows in the isolated environment; our first use is installing the bash kernel:

 ```{code-cell}
 uv run python -m bash_kernel.install --sys-prefix